wadantasjr/mousetrap/README.md

 - Implement the mouse movement animation;
 - Implement score;
 - Added the original font;
+- Included "Bones" and implemented the mechanics (mouse can save a maximum of 6 bones);

 ### To Do
-- Include "Bones" and implement the mechanics (mouse can save a maximum of 6 bones);
 - Implement Mouse to Dog mechanics;
 - Implement inition position, and the animation, like the original from the arcade (partial implemented)